(Warning: This post contains spoilers for Tuesday’s “This Is Us”)

 Zeile says the trauma that Kate is going through with Marc ends up tying into her current marital problems with Toby, which are deeply explored when Kate confides in her mother, Rebecca (Mandy Moore), during this episode as the two go on a retreat for families with blind children.

-“I definitely think that when you’re being verbally abused and put down and not supported properly, like in this episode when Marc calls her a ‘fat face,’ I think a lot of the time people think that it’s because of their own doing, you know?”
+“I definitely think that when you’re being verbally abused and put down and not supported properly, like in the episode when Marc calls her a ‘fat face,’ I think a lot of the time people think that it’s because of their own doing, you know?”
 Zeile said.
 “They think, ‘Maybe if I was thinner and I was in better shape or I was prettier, he wouldn’t treat me like this.’
 But it’s not true, it’s really their own issue.
 And I think that insecurity– Kate always had self-doubt and always had insecurity and I think that Marc definitely fostered them.
 And now we can kind of see in her marriage the insecurity that she’s having now that Toby is getting into shape, and he’s in a CrossFit group and he’s texting another woman, you can see her kind of starting to spiral in her head and feel probably similar feelings to what she felt in her first relationship.”

 Zeile thinks the episode is a “really important” one for “This Is Us” fans, not just in terms of story — but because of its message.